yash1234singh/PCP-Copilot-Dashboard/PCP/src/pcp_parser_go/README.md

 # PCP Parser - Go Implementation

-This is a Go reimplementation of the Python PCP parser.
-It provides the same functionality with improved performance and lower resource usage.
+Go implementation of the PCP parser providing the same functionality as the Python version.

 ## Features